 Cons of Asynchronous Programming are as follows:

-- Asynchronous programming can lead to race conditions, which occur when two or more tasks try to modify the same resource at the same time.
+- Asynchronous programming can lead to race conditions, which occur when two or more tasks try to modify the same resource simultaneously.

 - More memory and resources are required to execute multiple tasks simultaneously.